tjstarak/DSBA-applied-finance/README.md

     ## 5 0.44 0.55 10.2896822
     ## 6 0.54 0.55 11.8393128

-Even with barrier included, the valuation of the option increases with volatility.
-This is in line with the intuition, as the upside is still unlimited.
-Similarly, the longer the time to maturity, the higher the valuation, as the range of expected outcomes is wider and still unbounded from the top.
+Even with a barrier included, the valuation of the option increases with volatility.
+This is in line with the intuition, as the upside is unlimited.
+Similarly, the longer the time to maturity, the higher the valuation, as the range of expected outcomes is wider while unbounded from above.

 ``` r
 grid %>%